sequenceiq/blog/source/_posts/2014-04-04-docker-introduction.markdown

 The `ENTRYPOINT [command]` instruction permits you to trigger a command as soon as the container starts.
 Example: ENTRYPOINT ["echo", "Whale you be my container"]

-There are more instructions, but these are enough to work with to build images.
+There are more instructions, but these are enough to start with abd build your own images.

 ##Build & Trusted build